cit-upenn/cis-557-projects-fall-2016-foodallergies/readme1211.txt

 Testing

 DiaryEntry (RSpec): Most components of the diary section are tested, including the index page rendering, creating new diary entry, destorying a diary entry, sorting and downloading the diary.

+Food (RSPec and Cucumber): Most components of the food section are tested, including the index page rendering, creating new diary entry, editing a food entry and search allergen of a food.